Publications

 International Association for Hydro-Environment Engineering and Research (IAHR)

-Proceedings of the 23rd IAHR International Symposium on Ice
+Proceedings of the 23rd IAHR International Symposium on Ice, Ann Arbor, USA

 Field measurements of the size distribution of frazil ice particles